gleicon/restmq/README.rst

 $ curl http://localhost:8888/c/test

-In another terminal, run $ curl -d "queue=test&msg=foobar" http://localhost:8888/
+In another terminal, run $ curl -d "value=foobar" http://localhost:8888/q/test

 This is the basic usage pattern for map/reduce (see examples).